Devon Coast to Coast Ultra Marathon

 117 miles over 4 days – (15-18 May 2020) – 4 Marathons/Ultras listed with 100 Marathon Club

 No current events.

-Join our Devon Coast to Coast event for 1-4 marathons in May 2020 – Marathons will be listed with 100 Marathon Club
+Join our Devon Coast to Coast event for 1-4 marathons (baby ultras of 27-30 miles) in May 2020 – Listed as qualifying marathons and ultras with 100 Marathon Club